igjese/avalon/README.md

 5. **Inter-ship Transfer**: Possible, based on route and wishlist.
 6. **Docking Requirements**: To be determined.
 7. **Energy Requirement**: Require fuel, possibly the same as the ship.

+### Repairs

+- When a component breaks down:
+    - It immediately adds a maintenance request for repair drones.
+    - It also indicates which "simple part" is needed for repair.
+    - These "simple parts" are limited to the ones used to manufacture the component or its subcomponents.
+- "Wear and tear" occasionally causes a random component to break.
+- The captain can prioritize maintenance requests.

+#### Simple Parts

+- There are "simple parts" commonly used in manufacturing various components.
+- These are the only parts that will be required for repairs.
+- Examples include: Electronics Controller, Hydraulic Pump, Power Converter, Cooling Unit, etc

+#### Repair Drones

+- Repair drones randomly select a maintenance request to fulfill, if the required part is available.

 ### Future Considerations